timescale/docs/api/create_hypertable.md

 # create_hypertable()

-Creates a TimescaleDB hypertable from a PostgreSQL table (replacing the latter), partitioned on one dimension.
+Replace a standard PostgreSQL table with a hypertable that is partitioned on one dimension.
+If table to be replaced already contains data, use the [`migrate_data`][this-optional-arguments] argument to migrate your data when you create the hypertable.

+In case of a non-empty table, it is possible to migrate the data during hypertable creation using the option, although this might take a long time and has certain limitations when the table contains foreign key constraints (see below).

 The PostgreSQL table cannot be an already partitioned table (declarative partitioning or inheritance).
-In case of a non-empty table, it is possible to migrate the data during hypertable creation using the `migrate_data` option, although this might take a long time and has certain limitations when the table contains foreign key constraints (see below).

 After creation, all actions, such as `ALTER TABLE`, `SELECT`, etc., still work on the resulting hypertable.